What the Phoenix Project can teach you about DevOps and IT

 Adaptavist Head of DevOps Matt Saunders on the overlap between DevOps and Agile, Psychological Safety in teams, and the trends to look out for in the future of work.

 The book also shows how analogous IT is to more traditional processes such as manufacturing.
-One of its key concepts is the 'three-way-thinking' that underpins DevOps, the importance of looking at the performance of the system as a whole; the need to enable and amplify feedback loops; and focus on creating a culture of continual experimentation and learning.
+One of its key concepts is "the three ways" that underpin DevOps:

 What I learned from 'The Phoenix Project'

 One of the key take-aways of the book is the importance it places on the need to focus on increasing the speed to deliver value from projects as well as being pragmatic about how this is achieved.

 The need for speed can easily dominate the company’s focus during a DevOps transformation - as - surely doing everything faster makes the organisation more agile and dynamic, right?
 But just going faster isn’t the solution - we need to do it safely and carefully - all of which can be done with intelligent use of technology.